-The European Journal of Legal Studies invites submissions, reviewed on a rolling basis, from professors, practitioners, and students.
+The European Journal of Legal Studies invites submissions in the field of European, international and comparative law, as well as legal theory, reviewed on a rolling basis, from professors, practitioners, and students.
 In particular, we welcome articles demonstrating a comparative, contextual and interdisciplinary approach to legal scholarship.

 As the European Journal of Legal Studies is an open-access journal, no publication fees are charged and all articles are freely available for research, download, copy and printing in HTML and PDF format.